cjdelisle/cjdns/README.md

 A compromised conf file means that other people can impersonate you on the network.

-To set permissions on the conf file so that only your user can read it:
+To set permissions on the conf file so that only your user can read it and write to it:

-    chmod 400 cjdroute.conf
+    chmod 600 cjdroute.conf

 ### 2. Find a friend